clarkwinkelmann/flarum-ext-readonly-profile/README.md

 [![MIT license](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/clarkwinkelmann/flarum-ext-readonly-profile/blob/master/LICENSE.md) [![Latest Stable Version](https://img.shields.io/packagist/v/clarkwinkelmann/flarum-ext-readonly-profile.svg)](https://packagist.org/packages/clarkwinkelmann/flarum-ext-readonly-profile) [![Total Downloads](https://img.shields.io/packagist/dt/clarkwinkelmann/flarum-ext-readonly-profile.svg)](https://packagist.org/packages/clarkwinkelmann/flarum-ext-readonly-profile) [![Donate](https://img.shields.io/badge/paypal-donate-yellow.svg)](https://www.paypal.me/clarkwinkelmann)

 This extension removes the ability for users to perform various actions on the forum.
+It removes both the UI controls and disables the underlying REST API endpoints.

 This is intended for forums where administrators are the only person editing user profiles or to be used in custom integrations where the data is synced from a different platform.